geraudmathe/Locomotive-fundamentals/README.md

     {% assign name with product.name %}

 Liquid is extracted from http://www.shopify.com, but LocomotiveCMS extends it.
-To cover all, we will distinguish 3 cases :
+To cover all, we will distinguish 3 cases:
 - Objects
 - Filters
 - Tags
-which are all in the LocomotiveCMS doc : http://doc.locomotivecms.com/templates/basics In the next part, we give some examples.
+which are all in the LocomotiveCMS doc: http://doc.locomotivecms.com/templates/basics In the next part, we'll give some examples.

 original Liquid doc: https://github.com/Shopify/liquid/wiki/Liquid-for-Designers

 #### Objects

-When writing a liquid template, you will access to a couple of objects representing for instance the current site, page, logged in account as well as collections such as your custom content types.
-They are also called 'drops'.
+When writing a liquid template, you will have access to a couple of basic objects, like the current site, page, logged in account, as well as collections, like your custom content types.
+These objects are also called 'drops'.

-Available objects and their attributes are listed here : http://doc.locomotivecms.com/templates/objects
+Available objects and their attributes are listed here: http://doc.locomotivecms.com/templates/objects

 **SEO purpose**